henryyantq/Viv-Beats/README.md

 I'll be updating this application unscheduledly ^_^

 SONY has a similar but more advanced technique that has already been deployed on a few of their own flagship smartphones, by which Viv Beats is partially inspired.
-Unfortunately, one can never experience that technology unless one has a SONY flagship smartphone, which costs at least about 699 dollars :(
+Unfortunately, one can never experience that technology unless one has a SONY flagship smartphone, which costs at least about 699 dollars :( The latest model's price even exceeds 1000 dollars, currently in Mainland China.